Double Dee and Steinski: History

 DiFranco and Stein followed up this success with the track "Lesson 2 — The James Brown Mix" in 1984, which began with a sample from The War of the Worlds before quickly running through a montage of memorable breaks from classic James Brown records, as well as various other samples.
 Also that year, DiFranco teamed up with David Witz, a CBS Records producer who recorded as Arthur Ether, to create "Taste So Good", which they released under the name File 13.
 "Taste So Good" was built from snippets of recorded sex-phone calls over an original instrumental bed, and while too racy for radio in 1984, the 12-inch single found success in nightclubs and reached #38 on the Billboard Dance/Disco Top 80 on the chart week of October 6, 1984.

 In 1985, the track "Lesson 3 — The History of Hip-Hop Mix", attempted a survey of the great breakdancing favorites, along with snippets from The Tonight Show Starring Johnny Carson and Archie Bleyer's version of the song "Hernando's Hideaway".
-The track "We'll Be Right Back" was released in 1986 under the name Steinski and Mass Media.
+Later in 1985, the group's first album, Lessons 1-3, was released, containing all three "Lessons".
+The track "We'll Be Right Back" was released in 1986 on Fourth & Broadway under the name Steinski and Mass Media.
 As the title indicated, the track was dominated by samples from TV and radio adverts from the 1950s and 1960s.
-Later in 1985, the group's first album, Lessons 1-3, was released, containing all three "Lessons".
+The single reached number 63 on the UK charts.

 In 1987, "The Motorcade Sped On" was released, which utilised snippets of newscasts, mainly of Walter Cronkite, about the assassination of John F. Kennedy and associated events over a drum track sampled from the Rolling Stones' "Honky Tonk Women."
 In the United Kingdom, the NME included the track on a giveway 7-inch EP record.
 In 1988 "Let's Play It Cool" was released on Fourth & Broadway.